-Stock Right means a right to Shares or the value of Shares of the Company granted pursuant to the Plan - an ISO, a Non-Qualified Option, a Stock Grant or a Stock-Based Award.
+Stock Right means a right to Shares or the value of Shares of the Company granted pursuant to the Plan - a Restricted Stock Grant or a Restricted Stock Unit Award.

 Survivor means a deceased Participant's legal representatives and/or any person or persons who acquired the Participant's rights to a Stock Right by will or by the laws of descent and distribution.